Alan Dale: Popularity and acting style

 Jayne Nelson, writing in magazine SFX, named Dale the second most "serial" science-fiction guest star after Mark Sheppard.
 She wrote: "The thing is, soap-opera origins aside, Dale is always good.
 Which is why he keeps getting so much work....Dale never lets you down, always (well, usually) summoning up a pitch-perfect accent, too.
 There's something comforting about his presence on a show, as though the fact he's in it has lent it some weight."
 In a profile of his work on "cult shows", Ben Rawson-Jones of Digital Spy called Dale an "institution".
+Writing for The Spinoff in 2016, Katie French called Dale "New Zealand's greatest living television actor" and "to the small screen what Sam Neill is to the big.
+A pioneer in the first wave of high concept American television, he is one of our most precious, prolific and lucrative exports."

 Personal life

 In 1968, Dale married his girlfriend, Claire.
-The couple had two children, Simon and Matthew, both of whom are involved in the entertainment industry, Simon as a radio announcer at Kiss 100 and Matthew as a writer, film maker and actor.
-The marriage ended in divorce in 1979.
+The couple had two children, Simon and Matthew, The marriage ended in divorce in 1979.
 At the time, Dale lived in Auckland but after the divorce he moved to Sydney with his sons.
+Simon would become a radio disc jockey with Kiss 100.

-On 8 April 1990, he married Tracey Pearson, the 1986 Miss Australia, whom he met at the 1986 Australian Grand Prix, when she was 21 and he was 39.
+In April 1990, he married Tracey Pearson, the 1986 Miss Australia, whom he met at the 1986 Australian Grand Prix, when she was 21 and he was 39.
 Dale described it as "the most appropriate relationship I've ever had."
 Dale also has two children from this marriage, Daniel and Nick.

-He and his family now live in Manhattan Beach, California and also owns property in Australia.
+He and his family live in Manhattan Beach, California and also owns property in Australia.
 Dale sold his holiday home in New Zealand in 2011 for $1.25m.
 Both of Dale's parents died in 2007.
 Dale describes his life philosophy as being Winston Churchill's quote "Never, never, never give up", and counts Gene Hackman as his "big acting hero".